ktoso/rx-wiki/Combining-Observables.md

 The items emitted by the merged Observable may appear in any order, regardless of which source Observable they came from.

-Instead of passing multiple Observables into `merge( )`, you could also pass in a `List<>` of Observables, or even a Observable that emits Observables, and `merge( )` will merge their output into the output of a single Observable.
+Instead of passing multiple Observables into `merge( )`, you could also pass in a `List<>` of Observables, or even an Observable that emits Observables, and `merge( )` will merge their output into the output of a single Observable.

 If any of the individual Observables passed into `merge( )` aborts by calling `onError`, the `merge( )` call itself will immediately abort and call `onError`.
 If you would prefer a merge that continues emitting the results of the remaining, error-free Observables before reporting the error, use `mergeDelayError( )` instead.